andrewzm/atminv/README.md

 atminv
 =====

-This page hosts a supplement package to the paper 'Spatio-temporal bivariate
-    statistical models for atmospheric trace-gas inversion by Zammit-Mangion et al. (2016, in press).
-The accompanying vignette in this package may be used to reproduce the results shown in Section 4.1 of the paper.
+This page hosts a supplement package to reproduce the results in the papers 'Spatio-temporal bivariate statistical models for atmospheric trace-gas inversion' by Zammit-Mangion et al. (2015) and  'Trans-Gaussian bivariate modelling with application to atmospheric trace-gas inversion'.
+I will call these two papers **Paper 1** and **Paper 2**, respectively.
+The accompanying vignette in this package may be used to reproduce the results shown in Section 4.1 of Paper 1 while the two R scripts in the top-level folder may be used to reproduce the results in the UK/Ireland sections of both papers.

 To download the vignette without reproducing it on your machine, please view it in the `vignettes` folder or by directly click on the following links: